-During these times of extended learning at home, our STEAM resources are a great way of engaging the kids (and adults), in learning about science through some fun activities.
+Our STEAM resources are a great way of engaging the kids (and adults), in learning about science through some fun and creative activities.
 Our activities use materials that are commonly found around the home.

-If you have any questions about the activities, please contact our Learning Facilitator, Paul Tyreman; firstname.lastname@example.org.
+If you have any questions about the activities, please contact our Learning Facilitator (Science), Paul Tyreman; email@example.com.

 Use our resources to familiarise your group with the science and technology of communications and some of the objects they will see when they are here, or use them for activities in the galleries and follow-up work back at school or at home.